jmmelgarejo/15-computer-vision-age-predictive-model/README.md

 Other Use Cases for the Model

 - The model can be used to inform marketing decisions - using broaded age groups - young, middle age, elderly for example, to identify shopping patterns and adjusting marketing strategies accordingly
-- Broad age and shopping data could be used to test sales of products across specific age groups
+- Broad age and shopping data could be used to test sales of products across specific age groups.